bockster6669/XBlog/README.md

 - **Styling**: [ShadCN/UI](https://shadcn.dev/)

 ## How to contribute
 We welcome contributions of all kinds!
 First of all, join our discord server.
-There you can see what tasks are left or you can add open a ticket and present your own idea features.
+There you can see what tasks are left or you can open a ticket and present your own idea features.
 Here's how you can get started:

 1. [**Join Discord server**](https://discord.gg/4DNwb3rQhZ)
 2. **Fork the repository**